Family members are often asked to act as an appropriate adult.

 Guidance provided to family members is not always detailed enough to enable them to act effectively.
 The information provided below is intended to help untrained appropriate adult do the best possible job for their family member.

-Quick guide to being an appropriate adult for parents, carers and other untrained AAs (NAAN, 2018) [1 x A4, double-sided, tri-fold leaflet to be printed at home or a police station]
+Quick guide to being an appropriate adult for parents, carers and other untrained AAs (NAAN, 2018) [1 x A4 to print at home doublesided.
+Fold into three section]

 - Detailed guide to being an appropriate adult for parents, carers and other untrained AAs (NAAN, 2017) [8 x A4 pages]

 - FAQs (NAAN)